NicTool/dns-resource-record/README.md

 - @nictool/[dns-zone](https://www.npmjs.com/package/@nictool/dns-zone)
 - @nictool/[dns-nameserver](https://www.npmjs.com/package/@nictool/dns-nameserver)

-## TODO

-- [ ] export a web page for each RR type

 ## DEVELOP

 - There are no dependencies.
 That's no accident.
-- ES modules for use by node.js and browser
+- ESM browsers and node.js
 - Platform independence is a goal
-  - [x] CI tests are on linux, windows, and macos
+  - [x] CI tests are on linux, windows, and macOS